 Toothache After the Procedure

 It isn’t normal to experience a toothache after getting a dental filling.
-If you do, contact Dr. Fadi Farhat at Dental One Care in Sterling Heights, MI.
-Our friend Dr. Beth Herko, a dentist in New Providence, NJ, says that the toothache may indicate that the decay was so pronounced that it had reached the dental pulp, so a root canal may be necessary to address the issue.
+If you do, contact Dr. Fadi Farhat at Dental One Care in Sterling Heights, he may find that the toothache may indicate that the decay was so pronounced that it had reached the dental pulp, so a root canal may be necessary to address the issue.

 Dealing with Future Cavities